awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-findKey.md

 # findKey<a name="key_mgmt_util-findKey"></a>

-The `findKey` command in key\_mgmt\_util lets you search for keys by the values of the key attributes\.
-When a key matches all of the criteria that you set, `findKey` returns the key handle\.
-With no parameters, `findKey` returns the key handles of all of the keys you can use in the HSM\.
+Use the findKey command in key\_mgmt\_util to search for keys by the values of the key attributes\.
+When a key matches all the criteria that you set, findKey returns the key handle\.
+With no parameters, findKey returns the key handles of all the keys that you can use in the HSM\.
 To find the attribute values of a particular key, use getAttribute\.

-Like all key\_mgmt\_util commands, `findKey` is user\-specific\.
+Like all key\_mgmt\_util commands, findKey is user specific\.
 It returns only the keys that the current user can use in cryptographic operations\.
 This includes keys that current user owns and keys that have been shared with the current user\.

 Before you run any key\_mgmt\_util command, you must start key\_mgmt\_util and login to the HSM as a crypto user \(CU\)\.